triton-inference-server/pytriton/docs/installation.md

 - An operating system with glibc >= 2.31.
 Triton Inference Server and PyTriton have only been rigorously tested on Ubuntu 20.04.
   Other supported operating systems include Ubuntu 20.04+, Debian 11+, Rocky Linux 9+, and Red Hat Universal Base Image 9+.
+  - to check your glibc version, run `ldd --version`
 - Python version >= 3.8.
 If you are using Python 3.9+, see the section "[Installation on Python 3.9+](#installation-on-python-39)" for additional steps.
 - pip >= 20.3